dapphub/dapptools/src/dapp/README.md

 ### Symbolically executed tests

-While property based testing runs each function repeatedly with new input values, symbolic execution tries leaves these values symbolic and tries to explore each possible execution path.
-This gives a stronger guarantee and is powerful than property based testing, but is also more difficult, especially for complicated functions.
+While property based testing runs each function repeatedly with new input values, symbolic execution leaves these values symbolic and tries to explore each possible execution path.
+This gives a stronger guarantee and is more powerful than property based testing, but is also more difficult, especially for complicated functions.

 Continuing with our vault example, imagine that we forgot the password and did not have the source available.